-We examine the sensitivity of our estimates to three threats to internal validity: study design and data quality, outliers, and missing data.
-Beginning first with study design, we see few threats to internal validity given our strict inclusion criteria of studies capable of supporting causal inferences.
+A second area of possible concern focuses on the research design of included studies.
 The vast majority of studies are randomized control trials that are considered the gold standard of causal inference design (Murnane & Willett, 2011).
-Additional studies that met our inclusion criteria but used quasi-experimental designs all focused on a difference-indifference strategy that rests on two critical assumptions: parallel trends between treatment and comparison groups, and no simultaneous confounding of treatment effects (Murnane and Willett, 2011).
-Given limited information to assess these assumptions directly, we instead probe the sensitivity of our findings to design and data quality by restricting the sample to only include randomized control trials.
-Unsurprisingly, our results remain quite similar to our main results when we exclude the four studies using difference-in-differences designs, with pooled effects of coaching on instruction of .54 SD and achievement of .15 SD (see Appendix Table A4).
+Additional studies that met our inclusion criteria but used quasi-experimental designs all employed variants of difference-in-differences strategies that rest on two critical assumptions: parallel trends between treatment and comparison groups, and no simultaneous confounding of treatment effects (Murnane and Willett, 2011).
+Given limited information to assess these assumptions directly, we instead probe the sensitivity of our findings by restricting the sample to only include randomized control trials.
+Unsurprisingly, these results are quite similar to our main findings, with pooled effects of coaching on instruction of 0.45 SD and achievement of 0.18 SD (see Appendix Table A2).

-Given the large variation in effect sizes as depicted in Figure 2, it is possible that our results are driven by outliers.
+Finally, given the large variation in effect sizes (see Figure 2), it is also possible that our results are driven by outliers.
 Visual inspection of the data as well as box and whisker plots suggest there exist few clear outliers in our data.
-Rather than make a subjective decision about what data points constitute outliers, we test the sensitivity of our result by removing the lowest and highest 5% of our estimated effect sizes for each outcome.
-As shown in Appendix Table A5, our results are not driven by extreme values and remain largely unchanged after trimming the bottom and top 5% of estimates.
-We find pooled effects across all studies of .56 SD for instruction and .14 for achievement.
+Rather than make a subjective decision about what data points constitute outliers, we test the sensitivity of our results by removing the lowest and highest 5 percent of the effect sizes for each outcome.
+As shown in Appendix Table A3, our results are not driven by extreme values and remain largely unchanged after trimming the bottom and top 5 percent of estimates.
+We find pooled effects across all studies of 0.45 SD for instruction and 0.16 SD for achievement.